 The 8-hour classroom course features scenario-based interactive sessions and lectures.
 Topics covered include:

 Enrollment Cut-off: Enrollment closes when the class is full.
-Those that enroll within a few days fo the class may have their book held until the day of the class.
+Those that enroll within a few days of the class may have their book held until the day of the class.

-Certification: Upon completion of this course, students receive a wallet card recognizing them as PTEP providers for 4 years, and 16 hours of CAPCE credit.
+Certification: Upon completing this course, students receive a wallet card recognizing them as PTEP providers for 4 years and 16 hours of CAPCE credit.

 NCCR Hours: This course satisfies many hours of the NREMT National and Individual hours requirement.